nxvjot7/BLOCKCHAIN/readme.md

-These are the "BLOCKCHAIN NOTES" repo
+This is the "BLOCKCHAIN" repo